Tunnel Rat (G.I. Joe): Character biography

-The character's facial appearance is based on G.I.
-Joe comic book writer Larry Hama.
+The character's facial appearance and military specialty is based upon G.I.
+Joe comic book writer Larry Hama, who was an EOD specialist for two tours of duty during the Vietnam War.

 Comics

 Marvel Comics

-Tunnel Rat made his Marvel Comics series debut in Issue #59 (May 1987) of G.I.
+Tunnel Rat made his Marvel Comics series debut in issue #59 (May 1987) of G.I.
 Joe: A Real American Hero, in which he was assigned for security to Thunder, Clutch, and Grand Slam.
 The entire team had been out for some time testing equipment.
 Tunnel Rat teaches Grand Slam all about the Joe credit cards, as the latter had been having problems with receiving his pay.
 The group joins up with Dusty, Crankcase, Hawk, Cross-Country, and Outback to take the equipment to Fort Carson, but Tunnel Rat's new payment method gets them attacked by Cobra forces.
 The Crimson Guardsman Fred VII, Raptor, and Cobra Commander track down the Joe convoy via Tunnel Rat's credit records, old intelligence and the abilities of Raptor's birds.
 Cobra Commander attacks the entire team in a Pogo Plane.
 Due to the limited maneuverability of the mountains, the battle is precarious for both sides.
 Clutch's driving skills saves the day but Cobra Commander escapes with the knowledge that Tunnel Rat has unwittingly given him.

 Tunnel Rat often serves as pointman in missions where the Joes have to travel through tunnels and sewer channels.
 He does so during the Cobra Island civil war in Issues #74-76; his expertise helps his fellow recon teammates escape from Cobra soldiers, and, in other instances, Iron Grenadiers.
 He and other Joes come into conflict with the Iron Grenadiers in Special Missions #23, when the Joes give their newest recruit, Scoop, a hard time because he barely meets Joe standards.
 However, Scoop later saves the life of a wounded Tunnel Rat by defeating an Iron Grenadier in hand-to-hand combat, which earns him the respect of all the other Joes.